NuggetBugget5/W3b5ite-Unbl0-k3r/README.md

 This is a simple Python proxy.
 It doesn’t work with CSS or JS.
 It will provide the HTML of any page.
-Be warned it is cery buggy right now.
+Be warned it is very buggy right now.